sheryever/simple-access-orm/README.md

 # Simple Access
-SimpleAccess provides a simplle database access as well as simple repository for CURD and other helper methods.
+SimpleAccess provides a simple database access as well as simple repository for CURD and other helper methods.

 SimpleAccess provides excpetion logging.